calendarium-romanum/libcalrom/README.md

 The main intent is to allow easy creation of bindings for widest possible spectrum of programming languages.

-The [Ruby implementation][caro] is considered reference and compatibility of this C implementation with the reference one is ensured through [specs][spec].

 ## Requirements

 * glib 2.0